kpirnie/the-cache-purger/readme.txt

     * WPEngine, Kinsta, GoDaddy Managed Wordpress, Pantheon, CloudFlare, Sucuri, RunCloud
         * Some of these are dependant on separate plugins.
 Please see your provider if it is necessary, or already included
 * Server Based
-    * PHP FPM, Zend Opcache, APC and APCU, WinCache, Pagespeed Module, nGinx, Static File Caches
+    * PHP FPM, Zend Opcache, APC and APCU, WinCache, Pagespeed Module, nGinx, Static File Caches, Redis, Memcache, Memcached
 * Wordpress Built-In object caching, and persistent object caching

 Purges are configurable in the settings, and include the following saves/updates/trashes: